yonasherpa04/BioDrop/README.md

 # Staff Management Portal

-A modern, responsive web application built as part of the Frontend Developer Intern assignment.
+A modern, responsive web application built as part of the Frontend Developer Intern.
 This portal allows staff members to manage their daily tasks through a secure login and an interactive dashboard.

 ## 🚀 Key Features
 * **Authentication:** A dedicated Login page with form validation and simulated JWT-style session management using `localStorage`.